eBay/GZinga/README.md

     GZipInputStreamRandomAccess gzin = new GZipInputStreamRandomAccess(sin);

 ### Splittable GZip
-SplittableGZipCodec class implements SplittableCodec provided by Hadoop.
+*SplittableGZipCodec* class implements *SplittableCodec* provided by Hadoop.
 If file is generated with multiple headers, then it will be able to split accordingly.
 If there is single gzip header, then it will run with single split only.

 #### Configuration
- In order to use split feature for gzip file, one needs to set “io.compression.codec” to "io.gzinga.hadoop.SplittableGZipCodec,org.apache.hadoop.io.compress.DefaultCodec,org.apache.hadoop.io.compress.BZip2Codec,org.apache.hadoop.io.compress.SnappyCodec" for JobConf object.
+ In order to use split feature for gzip file, one needs to set *“io.compression.codec”* to *"io.gzinga.hadoop.SplittableGZipCodec,org.apache.hadoop.io.compress.DefaultCodec,org.apache.hadoop.io.compress.BZip2Codec,org.apache.hadoop.io.compress.SnappyCodec"* for JobConf object.
- Also one can set split size by setting property "“mapreduce.input.fileinputformat.split.maxsize” to required value.
+ Also one can set split size by setting property *"mapreduce.input.fileinputformat.split.maxsize”* to required value.